sirioz/HelpMeOut/README.md

 - **Database**.
 Create a new Realtime Database under *Database* section.
 - Rules.
 Just to speed up queries there are 2 simple indexes to apply on the database itself.
 You can go to folder FIRCloudFunctions and copy them from the `firebase-rules.json` file.
 BTW, they are not mandatory.
 - **CloudFunctions**.
 In order to trigger push notifications and to generate IDs there are some functions to upload to the database.
 Go to folder `FIRCloudFunctions/functions` and deploy them with `npm install`, `firebase deploy`.

+## Architecture
+The apps are built on MVVM+C architecture.
+The choice is a perfect balance between simplicity and testability and avoids both boilerplate code (VIPER) and massive view controllers (MVC).
+Since the 2 apps are very similar, I decided to share some code but to keep them as 2 separate projects, in order to preserve future indipendent scalability.
+TODO: Put the shared code in a POD.
+On the backend the only thing to notice is the users ID number generator: I decided for a shortID algorithm,easy to generate maybe not so easy for users to type.
+TODO: use a synchronized sequence number generator.

 ## Testing
 Testing the app requires to launch a local Firebase server.